 - Engages the student in his/her own process

 - Creates a transparent relationship between the student and helping providers

-After submitting a report, we encourage faculty/staff to check in with a CARE team member whenever he/she has an update, a change in level of concern (both positive and negative), or questions about the student's current status.
+After submitting a report, we encourage faculty/staff to check in with a CARE team member whenever he/she has an update, a change in level of concern (both positive and negative), or any related questions about the student, incident, or concern.
 The CARE team member will share information as appropriate and when it is in the student's best interest.